-It’s Seahawks’ mock draft time: Taking a guess at how all 7 rounds could play out for Seattle
+NFL mock draft: predicting how all seven picks could play out for the Seahawks

 My pick: TE Hunter Bryant, Washington.

 Comment: Doesn’t Seattle have enough tight ends, you may ask?
-No doubt, Seattle seems full-up on the surface with the addition of veteran Greg Olsen, the return of Will Dissly and Jacob Hollister, Luke Willson expected back to compete for a depth role and insurance if injuries hit, and Ed Dickson remaining on the roster for now.
-But Olsen is on a one-year deal, Hollister was tendered as a restricted free agent, meaning he’s currently on a one-year deal, and Dissly has unfortunately had two significant injuries in two seasons, so adding another to the mix isn’t out of the question.
+No doubt, Seattle seems full on the surface with the addition of veteran Greg Olsen, the return of Will Dissly and with Jacob Hollister and Luke Willson returning, and Ed Dickson remaining on the roster for now.
+But Olsen is on a one-year deal, Hollister was tendered as a restricted free agent (meaning he’s on a one-year deal), and Dissly has had two significant injuries in two seasons.
+So adding another to the mix isn’t out of the question.
 Some might also question if Bryant would last this long.
-But it’s a really strong year for tight ends, and Bryant didn’t wow at the Combine with his 40 time and some teams may be concerned about his injury history, so he could be available here, and worth a shot for Seattle.
+But it’s a strong year for tight ends, and Bryant didn’t wow at the combine with his 40-yard-dash time.
+Some teams may be concerned about his injury history, so he could be available here, and worth a shot.

 Sixth round (No. 214)